andrasbarany/hungarian-lda/README.md

 # Hungarian long-distance object agreement

-This repository contains a paper and the associated data on long-distance object agreement in Hungarian.
-The paper is provided in as a .tex file, with the necessary associated bibliography, glossary, etc. files.
+This repository contains data on long-distance object agreement in Hungarian associated with a paper to appear in a special volume.

 The data are contained in `data.ods`, an [Open Document](https://en.wikipedia.org/wiki/OpenDocument) spreadsheet file.
 It